|. . . rise the new and improved.|

 We started doing 'Family Dances' in 1990.

-It was very popular.
+They were very popular.

 Though we played in very few barns, and had all electronic equipment, the feeling was the same.